CPI Frequently Asked Questions

 * The price of the local accommodation and private transportation is not included in the tuition price; these are extra costs.
 CPI makes the ARRIVAL PACKAGE reservation; please inform the CPI Admissions Office of your plans.

 For non-homestay students who need to travel to Monteverde or Flamingo, we recommend the previously explained local accommodation/private transportation combination and we are happy to make these transportation arrangements to Monteverde/Flamingo for non-homestay students.
 It is necessary to inform the CPI Admissions Office in advance if the non-homestay student would like to take advantage of this "combo".

 II.
 Airport drop off

-Once the homestay student finishes classes, students will be transported from San Joaquin de Flores to the Juan Santamaria International Airport.
-Students finishing classes at the Heredia campus are picked up at their homestay; students whose last week of classes terminates at Monteverde or Flamingo are picked up at the B&B in San Joaquin.
+Once the homestay student finishes classes, students are transported from San Joaquin de Flores to the Juan Santamaria International Airport (SJO).
+Students finishing classes at the Heredia campus are picked up from their homestay; students whose last week of classes terminates at Monteverde or Flamingo are picked up at the B&B in San Joaquin.
 This service is only offered if the student is flying out of Costa Rica within one week of the termination of classes.
-The price of the last night in the local accommodation (for students coming from Monteverde or Flamingo) is not included in the tuition price.
+The price of the last night in the local accommodation (for students coming from Monteverde or Flamingo, in this case the DEPARTURE PACKAGE) is not included in the tuition price.

-PLEASE NOTE that we do not offer airport drop off to the airport in Liberia, and that there is an airport exit tax which must be paid in either colones or dollars.
+PLEASE NOTE that we do not offer airport drop off to the airport in Liberia (LIR), and that there may be an airport exit tax which must be paid in either colones or dollars.

 III.
 Intercampus transfers and local tours